Home > Management > Management and leadership > Delegating and empowering: best practices

 Delegating has many positive benefits.

 "I started out very cautiously, says Caroline.
 I asked my colleague to follow up a few major clients by contacting them directly.
 I quickly realised just how much this could bring.
 First of all, my colleague was very happy to be given a new role, despite her initial fears.
 Gradually, she became a 'point of contact' for certain key customers, not only for follow-up, but also for proposing solutions.
 For my part, delegating has enabled me to better manage my own mental workload.
-Today, I can count on someone who is capable of supporting me, because delegation has encouraged active versatility.
+Today, I can count on someone to support me, because delegating has encouraged active multi-skilling.

 However, there are a number of specific points to bear in mind.